Frequently Asked Questions

 • How do I know I have successfully recovered the beads from the HIVE?

 After centrifugation, a compact white pellet will be visible at the bottom of the bead collector (more easily seen when holding the spin plate overhead).
 While removing 300ul, beads will be present in the pipette tip, and the solution will appear cloudy.
-Afterwards, the pellet in the bead collector will no longer be visible.
+Afterwards, no pellet will be visible.

 • Can I use a circular 96-well plate magnet instead of a bar magnet?